zghodsi/anofel/ARTIFACT-EVALUATION.md

 ### Security/Privacy Issues and Ethical Concerns (All badges)
 No security/privacy or ethical concerns.
 The artifact repository contains Dockerfiles to run experiments in containers.

 ## Environment
-In the following, describe how to access our artifact and all related and necessary data and software components.
-Afterward, describe how to set up everything and how to verify that everything is set up correctly.
+The artifact repository contains Dockerfiles to set up the environment and run experiments.
+Please refer to corresponding Readme files for detailed instructions.
+Access to a GPU is recommended for running training experiments in anofel-lib.

 ### Accessibility (All badges)
 The artifact can be accessed from the [artifact branch](https://github.com/zghodsi/anofel/tree/artifact).